microsoft/code-push-vsts-extension/docs/extension-overview.md

 2. **Description** *(String)* - Description of the changes made to the app in this release.
 Selecting `Inherit` will use the description from the release being promoted.
 When this task is used within a VSTS release definition, this field can be set to the `$(Release.ReleaseDescription)` variable in order to inherit the description that was given to the release.
 Defaults to `Inherit`.

+3. **Target Binary Version** *(String)* - Semver expression that specifies the binary app version(s) this release is targetting (e.g. 1.1.0, ~1.2.3).
+Selecting `Inherit` will use the target binary version attribute from the release being promoted.
+Defaults to `Inherit`.
+View the [CLI docs](http://microsoft.github.io/code-push/docs/cli.html#target-binary-version-parameter) for more details.

-3. **Mandatory** *(Boolean)* - Specifies whether this release should be considered mandatory.
+4. **Mandatory** *(Boolean)* - Specifies whether this release should be considered mandatory.
 Selecting `Inherit` will use the mandatory attribute from the release being promoted.
 Defaults to `Inherit`.

-4. **Disabled** *(Boolean)* - Specifies whether this release should be immediately downloadable.
+5. **Disabled** *(Boolean)* - Specifies whether this release should be immediately downloadable.
 Selecting `Inherit` will use the disabled attribute from the release being promoted.
 Defaults to `Inherit`.

 ##Installation